 ZEUS's primary mission upon entering service was to support the Sound Surveillance System (SOSUS), renamed in 1985 to the Integrated Undersea Surveillance System (IUSS).
 As such her functions included transporting, deploying, retrieving and repairing submarine cables and testing underwater sound devices, with a secondary mission of conducting acoustic, hydrographic, and bathymetric (deepsea) surveys.

 As of 2021 ZEUS was fitted with a wide array of cable handling equipment including five [originally four?] cable tanks, cable transporters, cable tension machines, self-fleeting cable drums, overboarding sheaves and a dynamometer cable fairleader.
 She could lay up to 1,000 miles of cable in depths of up to 9,000 feet without resupply for repair operations on existing cables.
-ZEUS was also equipped with both single-beam and multi-beam sonars for bottom profiling and can deploy towed sidescan sonars and camera sleds.
+ZEUS was also equipped with both single-beam and multi-beam sonars for bottom profiling and could deploy towed sidescan sonars and camera sleds.
 Current, temperature and density systems, deployed acoustic measurement buoys and environmental measurement buoys also provided data measurement of the ocean environment.
 Structures at the stern (some added after completion) formed a Heavy Overboarding System including a 72,000-pound A-frame and capable of deploying heavy equipment including free swimming heavy Cable Repair Systems, a 250 hp Sea Tractor for cable burial and deployment from either ship or a beach, and a 31,000-pound Sea Plow for cable burial.

 Five 3,600 brake horsepower General Motors diesels each driving a General Electric 2,500 kVA, 60 Hz, 600 volt alternator provided the ship's power.
 Fourteen rectifiers supplied 750 volt direct current for the two General Electric 5,000 brake horsepower propulsion motors.
 All engines could be on line providing maximum propulsion power for transit speeds while some engines might be shut down for lower speed work with cables.